grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 This will allow us to move the outlier_detection, xds_cluster_impl, and xds_override_host LB policies up above the priority policy that chooses the priority within the cluster.
-This will result in outlier detection, circuit breaking, and stateful session affinity working across priorities within a cluster, as they should.
+This will result in outlier detection and stateful session affinity working across priorities within a cluster, as they should.

 The architecture for a non-aggregate cluster will now look like this:

-![gRPC Client xDS Architecture Diagram](A75_graphics/grpc_client_architecture_non_aggregate.png) [Link to SVG file](A75_graphics/grpc_client_architecture_non_aggregate.svg)
+![gRPC Client xDS Architecture Diagram](A75_graphics/grpc_client_architecture_non_aggregate.png)

+[Link to SVG file](A75_graphics/grpc_client_architecture_non_aggregate.svg)

 And the architecture for an aggregate cluster will now look like this:

-![gRPC Client xDS Architecture Diagram](A75_graphics/grpc_client_architecture_aggregate.png) [Link to SVG file](A75_graphics/grpc_client_architecture_aggregate.svg)
+![gRPC Client xDS Architecture Diagram](A75_graphics/grpc_client_architecture_aggregate.png)

+[Link to SVG file](A75_graphics/grpc_client_architecture_aggregate.svg)

 TODO: flesh this out